Tags: baking, Cake, Chocolate, First Love, vanilla, Zebra Cake

 I brought some of my attempts, and the final brownies, to my gym.
 Veering wayyyy off topic for a moment, I’m now doing my PT in this awesome, state of the art gym.
 Heat treatment and deep knee massages prior to getting my booty whipped, vibrating electrode ice treatments after getting my booty whipped.
 Top of the line work-out machines, all with digital cable TV’s and Ipods, (although the music they blast in the gym is awesome, a lot of classic rock) loads of great classes (just signed up for Pilates and Kickboxing), a driving range out back, along with one of my favorite ‘sports’ to play..ever, miniature golf.

-Is that even a sport?
+Is mini golf considered a sport?

 That said, knee massages sound great, right?
 Well, it’s painful while it’s happening, but in a good way.
 It’s what you feel the next day that isn’t good.
 The first three sessions, the post massage mornings were hell.
 They’re manipulating my knee in ways it’s never been manipulated, not to mention my quad, which needs to be built up again to support my knee, since it was pretty much atrophied for quite a while.
 However, the pain doesn’t last too long, and is starting to ease up, depending on which Physical Therapist massages it, so no complaints here since……